Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 3. a statement or behavior that it is reasonable for a worker to interpret as a threat to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker.

-Workplace violence is also defined in the Violence Prevention and Intervention and Non-Code Workplace Related Harassment – Employees policy and Equity and Inclusivity policy.
+Workplace violence is also defined in the Violence Prevention and Intervention and Non-Code Workplace Related Harassment – Employees (Workers) policy and Equity and Inclusivity policy.

 5. Contact